Skip to content

 The Spirit of Communication is BACK and better than ever!

 Lee Sandstead, who hosts the Travel Channel’s Art Attack, is enthusiastic, almost effusive.
-“This is absolutely a serious work of art, and it’s absolutely a masterpiece,” said Sandstead, an art historian.
+“This is absolutely a serious work of art, and it’s a masterpiece,” said Sandstead, an art historian.
 “It’s perhaps the most beautiful depiction of the male figure in American art.”

 Remember AT&T and the Golden Boy with some vintage items in our “MLH Retro Store”.